AmirKedem/kadooregel/README.md

 ### How to run a server

-First install the npm kadooregel package from npm site or throw console.
+First install the npm kadooregel package from npm site or through console.

 Then wirte this line in your console(for example: cmd):